monkey-projects/plugin-kaniko/README.md

 The architectures that can be specified are those that are available in MonkeyCI (e.g.
 `:arm`, `:amd`).

+You can pass any additional container options using `:container-opts`.
+This is useful if you want to specify dependencies or change the default memory allocation for the containers.

 ### Multi-platform Images

 Usually you will want to build multi platform images.
 In Kaniko this is not possible, but